Toronto Market Report

 Midtown Toronto

 Collectively, resale activity in Midtown is about 60% condos, with a drastic difference in average price between the two property types.
-Condos in Midtown are similar to the downtown core, with an average sale price of $810K in the first quarter of 2024.
-Freeholds, on the other hand, are dramatically more expensive with an average price of $2.2 million in Q1-24.
-Freehold prices in Midtown are up year-over-year while condos are more or less flat.
-As a whole, Midtown continues to outperform the downtown core, up 2% year-over-year.
-Midtown's outperformance for price growth since 2022 has been driven by its greater share of detached homes, with this property type severely limited in terms of new supply across all of Toronto proper.
+Condos in Midtown are similar to the downtown core, with an average sale price of $802K in the third quarter of 2024.
+Freeholds, on the other hand, are dramatically more expensive with an average price of $2.34 million in Q3-24.
+Compared to last year's summer market, Midtown prices are more of less flat for both property types.
+On an aggregated basis, Midtown continues to outperform the downtown core, up 8% year-over-year.
+Midtown's outperformance for price growth since 2022 is driven by its greater share of detached homes, with this property type featuring limited new supply across all of Toronto proper.

-During the first quarter, both property types in Midtown are taking a week longer to sell than they were a year ago, now at 28 days on average.
-At 3 months of supply for both property types, inventory has declined from the prior year quarter but remains one month higher than its trailing 5-year average, driven by many buyers still on the sidelines due to affordability challenges.
+During the third quarter, both property types in Midtown are taking longer to sell than they were a year ago, now at 29 days on average.
+At over 3 months of supply for both property types, inventory is up from the prior year quarter, year-over-year, and trailing 5-year average, driven by challenging market conditions for both buyers and mortgage-holders.

 Community Overview